Quotes

 Another significant data release for the Pound Sterling is the Trade Balance.
 This indicator measures the difference between what a country earns from its exports and what it spends on imports over a given period.
 If a country produces highly sought-after exports, its currency will benefit purely from the extra demand created from foreign buyers seeking to purchase these goods.
 Therefore, a positive net Trade Balance strengthens a currency and vice versa for a negative balance.

-The Relative Strength Index (RSI) is currently at 40, in negative area and on a declining slope, indicating that selling pressure is rising while the Moving Average Convergence Divergence (MACD) suggests buying pressure is declining.
+The Relative Strength Index (RSI) is at 44, indicating that the pair is in negative area.
+The slope of the RSI is mildly declining, suggesting that selling pressure is rising.
+The Moving Average Convergence Divergence (MACD) is green but decreasing, indicating that buying pressure is declining.

 EUR/GBP daily chart